The eyes are useless if the mind is blind. What is it that causes the mind blind mode? Find out, so it doesn’t happen to you.

 These religions use specific mind control tactics to promote and install their values.
 We find extremist political groups also use similar techniques to sell unsubstantiated claims.
-But, it is not just the extremist which is affected by the mind blind mode of thinking.
+But, it is not just the extremist who is affected by the mind blind mode of thinking.

 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But, there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. Mcafee

 These systems are harmful to all of society.
 Their goal is to promote ideologies that support justification for violence and discrimination.
 They tell you what is wrong and what is right, and some people are captivated by this propaganda.
 The beliefs become your identity, and you will protect them with violence if necessary.
 Of the three main causes of blindness, these two are the most dangerous.

 Why The Mind Blind Mode Is Hard to Cure

 This indoctrination often starts early in childhood.
 It also targets the vulnerable in society.
 When you are in need, you are susceptible to groupthink manipulation tactics.
 The effects of this type of systematic indoctrination depend upon how integrated you’ve become in the propositions they are selling.